frikanal1/frontend/README.md

 `yarn`

-Then spin up a docker-compose with a database and backend with mock data:
+Then build and run the services, or just spin up a docker-compose with a database and backend with mock data:

 `docker-compose up -d`

 Then:

-* `yarn run dev` - if you are using a local backend (in which case it will expect to find it at `localhost:8000`), or
+`yarn run dev`